 If you want to enjoy our real money online craps games, you will need to open a Real Money account with us at Slots Heaven.
 To get started, click on the Play For Real Money button and enter the required details on the registration page.
 Next, read and accept the terms and conditions, and then click Create to activate your account.

 To access our casino games and play for real cash, you will need to deposit some funds into your account.
-Our deposit options include Credit Card, Debit Card and online e-wallets, and as a new player you can also triple your bankroll right away with a special 100% Welcome Bonus of up to £/$/€100 (plus 200 spins).
+Our deposit options include Credit Card, Debit Card and online e-wallets, and as a new player you can also double your bankroll right away with a special 100% Welcome Bonus of up to £/$/€100 (plus 200 spins).
 As you make your initial deposit, a window will pop up offering you your bonus – simply hit accept to have your bonus money transferred to your casino account, ready to start playing!

 Use this glossary of useful terms to help you learn more about your online Craps game and navigate the casino and our software, so you can play your favourite games with confidence and competence.

 Any 7: this is a single-roll bet that predicts the shooter will hit a point total of 7 in the next roll.
 It pays out at 4-1.

 Any Craps: a single-roll wager that predicts the shooter will hit a point total of 2, 3 or 12 on the next roll.
 It pays out at 7-1.